snaerth/create-react-component-folder/README.md

 ## About

 Creates react component folder structure with one command.
-You can either use crc or create-react-component
+You can either use crc or create-react-comp

 ## Creating an Component

 ```
-npm install -g create-react-component
+npm install -g create-react-comp

 crc MyComponent
 crc example/nested/MyComponent